iotshaman/shaman-cli/README.md

 ### Install Command

 The install command requires the existence of a solution file, and will iterate over the available projects and install them.
-If no "environment" argument is provided (or wildcard value * is provided), Shaman CLI will iterate over the unique "environment" types, and perform independent installs for each.
+If no "environment" argument is provided (or wildcard value * is provided), Shaman CLI will iterate over the unique "environment" templates, and perform independent installs for each.
 The syntax for the install command is as follows:

 ```sh
 shaman install [--environment=ENVIRONMENT] [--filePath=FILEPATH]